 4. Unexplained Spikes in Your Water Bill

-If your water usage habits haven't changed but your bill has suddenly increased, you likely have a hidden leak.
-A running toilet or a dripping faucet is obvious, but a pinhole leak in a pipe behind a wall can waste thousands of gallons of water over a month while silently destroying your drywall.
+While a running toilet or a dripping faucet is obvious, a pinhole leak in a supply line behind a wall or under a concrete slab can waste thousands of gallons of water over a month while silently destroying your home's foundation and framing.

 5. Discoloration on Ceilings and Walls

-Water stains often appear as yellowish-brown rings on ceilings or walls.
-Even if the spot feels dry to the touch, it indicates that water has pooled there in the past.
-If the spot grows over time, you have an active, ongoing leak that requires immediate professional water extraction.
+Even if the spot feels dry to the touch, the stain indicates that water has pooled there in the past.
+If the spot grows over time or darkens after a rainstorm, you have an active, ongoing leak (often from a roof or second-floor bathroom) that requires immediate professional assessment.

 The Danger of Waiting